Autonomous Close-Proximity Photovoltaic Panel Coating Using a Quadcopter: Conclusion and Future Work

 This paper presents an UAV system for autonomous PV panel coating reapplication.
 The system integrates PV panel corner detection, VIO-based localization, lightweight liquid dispersion, and compensation algorithms for ground effect and mass variation disturbances.
 Indoor and outdoor experiments validate the system's ability to autonomously perform close-proximity coverage of PV panels.
 Results show that compensation systems significantly improve altitude tracking performance, with $z$-axis RMSE reduced from $8.9~\rm{cm}$ to $3.0~\rm{cm}$ during outdoor panel coverage.

+Assuming daylight-only operation, a three-minute coating time per panel, and a $\sim40\%$ up time, we estimate that a single UAV could service on the order of $10^{5}$ panels approximately every 8 years, which is the recommended recoating time of PV panels.
+If using a quadcopter fleet, this characteristic time estimate would be scaled by the inverse of the fleet size.

-Future work could focus on improving detection accuracy through enhanced YOLO11n training datasets and more robust 3D corner extraction for close-proximity operations.
+Future work could focus on improving detection accuracy through more curated, PV panel-specific training datasets and more robust 3D corner extraction for close-proximity operations.
 Wind-robust control approaches such as model predictive control could further improve trajectory tracking performance.
 To scale to larger PV installations, multi-nozzle spray arrays would significantly increase the coverage area achievable in a single flight and allow for less tightly packed sweeping trajectories.